-- Tend to perspire less than younger people—so their bodies don’t shed heat as easily as they once did.
+- Tend to sweat less than younger people—so their bodies don't shed heat as easily as they once did.

 - May lose some of their sense of thirst and not feel thirsty until severe dehydration has set in.

-Keep in mind, older adults may not feel thirsty.
-They get dehydrated more easily leading to a fall.
-These falls often will lead to long-term care.
-So, it is very important experts say to make sure your older family member is drink water even if they don’t feel “hot”.
+Remember, older adults may not feel thirsty.
+They get dehydrated more quickly that increases the risk of falls.
+Falls are one of the biggest reasons older people require long-term health care.
+So, experts remind us to make sure your older family member drink enough water even if they don't feel "hot."

-The Centers for Disease Control and Prevention (CDC) note that “around 618 people in the United States are killed by extreme heat every year” even though heat-related deaths and illness are preventable.
+The Centers for Disease Control and Prevention (CDC) note that "around 618 people in the United States are killed by extreme heat every year" even though heat-related deaths and illnesses are preventable.

 Heat stroke is a life-threatening form of hyperthermia.
-It occurs when the body is overwhelmed by heat and unable to control its temperature.
-Signs and symptoms of heat stroke include a significant increase in body temperature (generally above 104 degrees Fahrenheit), changes in mental status (like confusion or combativeness), strong rapid pulse, lack of sweating, dry flushed skin, feeling faint, staggering or coma.
-Emergency medical attention is critical for a person with heat stroke symptoms, especially an older adult.
+It happens when the body is overwhelmed by heat and unable to control its temperature.
+Signs and symptoms of heat stroke include:

-There are many factors that can increase risk for hyperthermia, including:
+Many factors can increase the risk for hyperthermia, including:

 - Alcohol use